-Sirius XM Holdings derives substantial revenue on its Pandora service from the sale of advertising.
 Sirius XM Holdings' ability to attract and retain advertisers, and ultimately to sell its advertising inventory, depends on a number of factors, including:

-- the number of listener hours on the Pandora ad-supported service, particularly the number of listener hours attributable to high-value demographics; - keeping pace with changes in technology and its competitors, some of which have significant influence over the distribution of the Pandora app; - competing effectively for advertising with other dominant online services, such as Spotify, Google and Facebook, as well as other marketing and media outlets, some of which provide services to Sirius XM Holdings that it depends upon to fulfill the advertising it sells; - successfully competing for local radio advertising; - demonstrating the ability of advertisements to reach targeted audiences, including the value of mobile digital advertising; - ensuring that new ad formats and ad product offerings are attractive to advertisers and that inventory management decisions (such as changes to ad load, frequency, prominence and quality of ads that Sirius XM Holdings serves listeners) do not have a negative impact on listener hours; and - adapting to technologies designed to block the display of its ads.
+- the number of listener hours on the Pandora ad-supported service, particularly the number of listener hours attributable to high-value demographics; - keeping pace with changes in technology and its competitors, some of which have significant influence over the distribution of the Pandora app; - competing effectively for advertising with other dominant online services, such as Spotify, Google and Facebook, as well as other marketing and media outlets;

+- successfully competing for local radio advertising; - demonstrating the ability of advertisements to reach targeted audiences, including the value of mobile digital advertising; - ensuring that new ad formats and ad product offerings are attractive to advertisers and that inventory management decisions (such as changes to ad load, frequency, prominence and quality of ads that Sirius XM Holdings serves listeners) do not have a negative impact on listener hours; and - adapting to technologies designed to block the display of its ads.
-Sirius XM Holdings' agreements with advertisers are generally short-term and may be terminated at any time by the advertiser.

 Advertisers may leave Sirius XM Holdings for competing alternatives at any time.
 Failure to demonstrate to advertisers the value of its Pandora service would result in reduced spending by, or loss of, advertisers, which would harm its revenue and business.